 Measles symptoms are typical of many viral infections.
-They include a rash, fever, cough and runny nose.
+They include a rash, fever, cough, and runny nose.
 In most cases, the illness resolves in a week.
-About 20% of measles cases are not so fortunate.
-Complications may develop which include ear infections, pneumonia and encephalitis, a condition that can lead to deafness, seizures and permanent brain damage.
+However, about 20% of measles cases do not resolve themselves.
+Complications may develop which include ear infections, pneumonia, and encephalitis, a condition that can lead to deafness, seizures, and permanent brain damage.
 In the developing world, measles has a fatality rate that can approach 25%.

 How is measles diagnosed?